 What We Study

-• How does SicX sRNA govern Pa chronic or acute lifestyle?
-We've established SicX's role in vitro in response to oxygen deprivation, but how it governs Pa's lifestyle choice during infection requires further investigations.
-Filling this gap is crucial for designing targeted therapies against this important pathogenic trait.
+How does SicX sRNA govern bacterial chronic or acute infection?
+We've established the roles of SicX in vitro in response to oxygen deprivation, but how it governs bacterial lifestyle choice during infection requires further study.
+Filling this gap is critical for designing new therapies against this important pathogenic trait.

-• What are the roles of other sRNAs in Pa pathogenesis?
+What are the roles of other sRNAs in human infections?
 Our discovery of SicX is just the tip of the iceberg.
-Despite considerable efforts to unveil bacterial sRNAs, our knowledge of their identities and functions remains limited to a few well-studied examples.
-Our goal is to uncover and study more sRNAs in Pa, especially those related to infection.
+Despite considerable efforts to identify bacterial sRNAs, our knowledge of their identities and functions remains limited to a few well-studied examples.
+Our goal is to uncover and study diverse sRNAs related to infections.

 While our primary focus is on bacterial infectious diseases, we also have a keen interest in studying the behaviors of non-pathogenic bacteria in natural environments, such as soil.
 Overall, our lab is dedicated to unraveling the multifaceted nature of diverse bacterial behaviors and their broader implications.